Use your keyboard arrow keys to navigate

 Loading...

-The North Branch (47%) was the most used branch followed by East (41%) then South (22%).
-16% of respondents don't use any of the City Library branches.
-The majority (57%) of respondents had accessed City Library services within the last month, 2% had used the services within the last week.
-25% had accessed services in the last six months and 9% in the last year.
-6% of respondents said they hadn't accessed library services in over a year.
+A majority (57%) of respondents had accessed City Library services within the last month, with 2% having used the services within the last week.
+25% of the sample accessed the Library's facilities within the last six months, while 9% had used them in the last year.
+6% of respondents indicated that they hadn't accessed library services in over a year.

 Unsplash — Photo: Ryunosuke Kikuno